Ni9Logic/Minecraft-Modding/README.md

 ## 3. Auto Clicker

 - Is able to enable/disable using a toggle button
-- Is able to spam left mouse button on random intervals making it easier for someone to detect it
+- Is able to spam left mouse button on random intervals making it harder for someone to detect it
 - Is able to stop if someone shuffles your inventory
 - Is able to wait before auto clicking again if your inventory is shuffled
 - Is able to attack on mobs and mobs only